 A decision to file for bankruptcy should be made only after determining that bankruptcy is the best way to deal with your financial problems.
-This brochure cannot explain every aspect of the bankruptcy process.
+This post cannot explain every aspect of the bankruptcy process.
 If you still have questions after reading it, you should speak with an attorney familiar with bankruptcy.

 There have been many news reports suggesting that changes to the bankruptcy law passed by Congress in 2005 prevent many individuals from filing bankruptcy.
 It is true that these changes have made the process more complicated.
 But the basic right to file bankruptcy and most of the benefits of bankruptcy remain the same for most individuals.

 What Is Bankruptcy?

 Bankruptcy is a legal proceeding in which a person who cannot pay his or her bills can get a fresh financial start.
 The right to file for bankruptcy is provided by federal law, and all bankruptcy cases are handled in federal court.
 Filing bankruptcy immediately stops all of your creditors from seeking to collect debts from you, at least until your debts are sorted out according to the law.

 What Can Bankruptcy Do for Me?